In honor that this week is Passover, I’m going to let you in on something.

 How I loved that woman.
 She was so good to me.
 Ironically, nobody had wanted to tell her about me, that I was going to marry her grandson, but when we finally did meet, she pinched my cheeks and took me under her wing.
 She loved to paint landscapes and still-lifes and she painted incessantly.
 Everyone in the family owned at least one of her works of art, often more.
 She would come to dance at my wedding, with a delightful zeal, kicking up her heels and showing us she still had it at 82.
 What a lady.

 Now, where was I?
-Oh yeah, in my dream, none of them said a word, their faces brimming with their history, their wounds, and their Jewish pride.
+Oh yeah, in my dream, none of them said a word, their faces brimming with their history, their wounds, and Jewish pride.
 How could I turn my back on all this, they seemed to be asking me.
 How could I consider not raising my future kids in the Jewish faith?
 As I stood there staring back at them, I was overcome, and I swear I could hear the poignant song of the fiddler on my roof.

 When I awoken that morning, I knew what I had to do.
 I had to convert.